xiaoyong/voodoo/README.md

 ### Front End

-The web server side scripting was previously in [Perl CGI](bin/voodoo.pl).
+The web server side scripting was previously in Perl CGI (see `bin/voodoo.pl`).
 Now it is moved to [Sinatra](http://www.sinatrarb.com/) in Ruby.
 [jQuery](http://jquery.com/) is used to facilitate client side scripting.

 ### Deployment